ikeiyke/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 8 - script deletes Betty
 Script 9 - script deletes my first directory
-Script 10 - script changes the working directory to the previous one Script 11 - script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+Script 10 - script changes the working directory to the previous one Script 11 - script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format script 12 - script prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.